zompiexx/wargames/README.md

 * You will need a telnet client installed (on the client machine)
 * You will need telnetd installed on the server side, but can be left disabled as will be called as required
 * Install script and "manual" to follow

+NOTE: The C programs are all work in progress, so expect some bugs!